tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

 The expected output from a successful run is:

 - :code:`image.pvti` and a folder :code:`image_proc` with eight :code:`.vti` files which can be opened in **Paraview**
-- :code: Two `.png` files of a pdf of the pore size distribution.
+- Two :code:`.png` files of a pdf of the pore size distribution.

 The code used to generate the plots in this example is located at :code:`examples/sphere_pack_psd/plot_sphere_pack_psd.py` and must be run with :code:`pvpython`, ParaView's Python interpreter.